GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/get_mvc_class.md

 ## Description

 If you need direct access to our Model, View or Controller classes, this method will allow you to get the original class.
-This is useful when you want to remove any action or filters we set, or to call a method we don't provide through the API.
+This is useful when you want to remove any action or filters set, or to call a method not provided through the API.

 ## Version